Eight of the nine highway operators in France - accounting for 90

 AN EXPANDING BUSINESS: AUTOMATED TOLL PLAZAS

-G.E.A. offers a comprehensive range of equipment which allows its clients to automate either partially or
+GEA offers a comprehensive range of equipment which allows its clients to automate their revenue

-entirely their revenue collect ion.
-With more than 100 fully automated toll plazas in service in France on the A20,
+With more than 150 fully automated toll plazas in service in France, GEA is at the forefront of

-Tunisia have also chosen G.E.A. for all or part of their automated toll systems.
+Internationally, several customers have also chosen GEA for all or part of their equipment with

 - Automatic toll lanes accepting all means of payment (Multi-Payment Machines)